 No-recovery, no-fee.
 Guaranteed.

 All data recovery work undertaken by CDR is on a free diagnosis and a “No-recovery, “No-fee” policy.
-For hard disk drives that have not been previously opened then there are never any upfront or non-refundable fees.
+For hard disk drives that have not been previously opened then there are never any upfront non-refundable charges ahead of the recovery work taking place.
 Below is CDR’s full non-refundable fee policy.

-Under most circumstances we will never ask for money up front or a non-refundable fee.
-We do this to make sure that our customers are confident that we are charging them only when we are successful.
-Moreover, customers know that we have no financial gain whatsoever if we cannot recover their data.
-If we give you a quotation and you do not wish to proceed with recovery, or it is not possible to recover your data and you require the device back we will make a £10 + VAT charge to cover postage and packaging for HDDs, SSDs and other large devices.
-A charge of £5 + VAT is made for smaller items including memory sticks/cards and optical media.
+Under most circumstances, we will never ask for money up front or a non-refundable fee.
+We do this to make sure that our customers are confident that we are charging them only when data has been recovered.
+Moreover, customers know that we have no financial gain whatsoever if we cannot recover data.
+If we give you a quotation and you do not wish to proceed with recovery, or it is not possible to recover data and you require the device back we will make a £10 + VAT charge to cover postage and packaging for all devices with a mass of 10KG or less.

 There is one exception to this policy.
 If the HDD has been previously opened and has had the platter(s) exposed, either by a customer, a PC Shop or even another data recovery company, it is impossible for us to know how the hard disk drive has been handled.
 The chances of a non-recovery are much higher, and it is more difficult to make a conclusive diagnosis of the failed HDD.
 If we conduct work on the HDD and require donor parts (a matching HDD) there is a cost associated with this for us.
 Consequently, given that there is a much higher chance of failure as a result of previous mishandling we do not think it is fair for us to take on that liability.
-As such any HDD that has been previously opened and requires donor parts for the work to be attempted will incur a non-refundable fee of £60 + VAT to cover the cost of these donor parts.
-If we are successful in recovering the data then this amount will deducted against our standard recovery charges – that way you will not have paid a penny more than for a standard job.
-We still do the diagnostic tests for free to confirm the fault and generate a quotation, then it is up to you whether you wish to continue.
+As such any HDD that has been previously opened and requires donor parts for the work to be attempted will incur a non-refundable fee.
+This non-refundable fee is £80 + VAT for any HDD with a capacity lower than 3TB.
+For HDDs of a capacity of 3TB or 4TB, it is £100 + VAT.
+The fee is to cover the cost of the donor parts required.
+If we are successful in recovering data then this amount will be deducted against our standard recovery charges – that way you will not have paid any more than for a standard job.